amnjdm/symmetrical-eureka/README.md

 # symmetrical-eureka

+Two Docker images.
+One image is run as a storage container (home directory) for custom dotfiles (bash, tmux, vim, powerline and git) and to persist data after exit.
+The other image is run as an application container, which utilizes the storage container.
+Eureka!

 _Peep the Wiki page for a more detailed explanation of how I got this to work_

 You can definitely rename these images and containers to whatever you’d like…